-Having a conversation with a dementia specialist nurse who understands what you are going through and has knowledge of different services can allow people to face their situation more comfortably.
+Having a conversation with a specialist dementia nurse who understands what you are going through and has knowledge of different services that offer support could help you with your feelings of grief and loss.

 Open up conversations around death and dying with friends and family

 Whether you are a professional supporting a person with dementia or a family member, you can start having gentle conversations with them about their future.

 These conversations can be short, informal chats over a period of time.

 You could talk about how things might look next week, or even next year, before finally moving on to discuss what care and support they might need at the end of life – our information on Advance Care Planning may help.

 Having these conversations early can help everyone understand the person’s wishes and reduce stress around making future decisions, especially in a crisis situation where they need to be made quickly.

 Asking the person with dementia, “What matters to you?” is a good way of identifying what is important to them.